DanMcInerney/flashforge-finder-api/README.rst

 =======================

 This is an unofficial interpretation of the FlashForge Finder API.
 It's served with Flask to make it as easy as possible to create your own UI.
+Original project: https://github.com/01F0/flashforge-finder-api
+I just added the set-temp API call.

 Warning
 =======================